Würzburg: Conservatory

 The Conservatory of Würzburg is an institution with a long tradition as well as an impressive success story of more than 200 years.
 It was founded in 1797 as Collegium musicum academicum and is Germany's oldest conservatory.
 Nowadays, it is known as University of Music Würzburg.
 After the commutation from the conservatory to the university of music in the early 1970s, science and research were added to complement music education.

 Transport

 Roads

 Due to its central position Würzburg is an important traffic hub.
 It is the site of the interchange of Autobahn highways A3 (Cologne – Frankfurt – Würzburg – Nuremberg) and A7 (Hamburg – Hanover – Kassel – Würzburg – Ulm) as well as the start of A81 (Würzburg – Heilbronn – Stuttgart).
 Furthermore, Bundesstraße highways B8, B13, B19 and B27 pass through the city.

 Rail

 The city's main station is a central hub for long-distance and regional services.
-Würzburg lies at the southern end of the Hanover-Würzburg high-speed rail line that offers frequent InterCityExpress and InterCity connections to cities such as Cologne, Frankfurt, Hanover, Hamburg, Munich, Nuremberg and Vienna.
-In addition to the main station, there are two regional stations, Würzburg-South and Würzburg Zell.
+Würzburg lies at the southern end of the Hanover-Würzburg high-speed rail line.
+Train services offers frequent InterCityExpress and InterCity connections to cities such as Cologne, Frankfurt, Hanover, Hamburg, Munich, Nuremberg, and Vienna.
+In addition to the main station, there are three regional stations, Würzburg-South, Würzburg Zell, and Würzburg Heidingsfeld Ost.